Jonekee/logger-app/README.md

   }
 )

-Backtrack X amount of line when starting to tail log
+Backtrack X amount of lines when starting to tail log

 ### Release 0

-Done?
+Make everything required, and defer rendering of Page components until state has been loaded

 ### Release 1